-I’ve always been reasonably fit and healthy, but for most of my life I suffered with a slight shortness of breath when doing activities, which made me revert to breathing through my mouth when I feel like I’m unable to get enough air.
-I experienced fatigue regularly during the day and would yawn and sigh a lot and, frequently, I felt congested, even though I didn’t have a cold, which would mean that even if I did breathe through my nose, it would be slightly laboured and I could hear my breathing.
-This had been going on for as long as I could remember, so I just assumed that it was normal.
-I would sometimes, during meditation, try to slow my breath down without even considering the effect on the volume of air I was taking in.
+I’ve always been reasonably fit and healthy, but for most of my life I suffered with a slight shortness of breath when doing activities, which made me revert to breathing through my mouth when I felt like I was unable to get enough air.
+I experienced fatigue regularly during the day and would yawn and sigh a lot.
+I frequently felt congested even though I didn’t have a cold, which would mean that even if I did breathe through my nose it would be slightly laboured and I could hear my breathing.
+This had been going on for as long as I could remember so I just assumed it was normal.
+I would sometimes during meditation try to slow my breath down without considering the volume of air I was taking in.
 When doing yoga or Pilates we are often told to breathe deeply, “in through the nose and out through the mouth”, and to take “big, cleansing breaths”.

-This seemed to make sense, and learning about it drew my attention to just how inefficiently I had been breathing.
+This made sense to me based on my own experience, and learning about it drew my attention to just how inefficiently I had been breathing.
 So, I did some research into efficient breathing and have summarised some information below that I think you may find useful, although it’s somewhat simplified as the full information includes a lot of chemistry and formulas.
 If you’d prefer to read the summary, you can skip to the list of points at the end, where I explain why “over breathing” is not helpful to us and provide some recommendations to improve your breathing efficiency.

 The Bohr Effect

 The Bohr Effect was first described by Christian Bohr in 1904 and is a physiological effect detailing how the affinity of haemoglobin for oxygen changes depending on the concentration of carbon dioxide in the blood.
-This means that the presence of carbon dioxide influences the ability of haemoglobin to hold on to oxygen and thus improves oxygen delivery.
+This means that the presence of carbon dioxide influences the ability of haemoglobin to let go of the oxygen and thus improves oxygen delivery.

 The concentration of carbon dioxide changes the pH of the environment.
 When a tissue’s metabolic rate increases (during movement and exercise) so does its carbon dioxide waste production.
 This then forms bicarbonate and protons.
 In the lungs, where the oxygen concentration is high, the binding of oxygen causes haemoglobin to release protons, which recombine with bicarbonate to eliminate carbon dioxide during exhalation.
 An increase in carbon dioxide causes increased acidity which then enables the haemoglobin to release oxygen.
 Of course these changes are subtle and the body is constantly managing your pH to stay within a range of 7.35-7.45.

 Despite being toxic when outside the body, nitric oxide plays an important role in making our cardiovascular system healthy.
 Nitric oxide is produced in the nasal cavity when we breathe through our noses, so when we are breathing in, it will follow the air into the lower airways and lungs.
 It then increases the amount of oxygen uptake in the blood.
-It is involved in vasoregulation (the opening and closing of blood vessels), homeostasis (the body’s tendency to seek stable physiological balance), neuro-transmission (the messaging system within the brain), immune defence and respiration.
-It also helps to prevent high blood pressure, lower cholesterol, keep arteries flexible and prevent clogging of arteries and plays a central role in dilating the smooth muscle layer embedded in the airways.
+It is involved in vasoregulation (the opening and closing of blood vessels), homeostasis (the body’s tendency to seek stable physiological balance), neurotransmission (the messaging system within the brain), immune defence and respiration.
+It also helps to prevent high blood pressure, lower cholesterol, keep arteries flexible and prevents them clogging, and plays a central role in dilating the smooth muscle layer embedded in the airways.